Wannika123/fem-countdown-timer/README.md

 - vite
 - TypeScript
 - 3D CSS animation
-- I also generate the shimmering stars that appear randomly on the sky.
+- I also generate the shimmering stars that appear randomly in the sky.

 ### What I learned